The Ultimate Direct Response Facebook Advertising Guide

 Take for example an umbrella audience that consists of digital marketers.

-You can then create sub-personas based off of interests such as:
+You can then create sub-personas based on interests such as:

 Runners